linkedobjects/linkedobjects/LINKED_JSON.md

-## Linked JSON Micro-Spec (Subset of JSON-LD)
+## Linked-JSON Spec (Subset of JSON-LD)

 **Abstract:**

-This document proposes a lightweight data format called Linked JSON, inspired by JSON-LD.
+This document proposes a lightweight data format called Linked-JSON, inspired by JSON-LD.
 It focuses on simplifying linking capabilities within JSON by introducing a single key to link data elements to external resources.

 **Syntax:**

-Linked JSON extends standard JSON syntax by adding a special key named `@id` to represent a Uniform Resource Identifier (URI).
+Linked-JSON extends standard JSON syntax by adding a special key named `@id` to represent a Uniform Resource Identifier (URI).

 **Example:**